capactio/capact/docs/tutorial/productivity-stack-installation/5-jira-installation.md

 1. Setup the Jira installation.
 This can take a few minutes.
 If you get an `503 Service Unavailable` error, refresh the page and continue.

-1. (Optional) After Jira is configured and you are able to login, you can scale out the Jira StatefulSet:
+1. (Optional) Once Jira is configured and you are able to login, you can scale out the Jira StatefulSet:

     ```bash
     kubectl -n jira scale statefulsets.apps -l app.kubernetes.io/name=jira --replicas 2